 According to statistics, last year, India exported 22 million tons of rice to 140 countries.
 Therefore, the new move of the world's largest rice exporter immediately shook the global market, pushing rice prices up by about 20% compared to the level before India's ban.

-The high prices and shrinking supply have raised the prospect of a new wave of trade protectionism as governments tighten export controls to preserve food reserves.
-Indeed, shortly after India’s ban, the United Arab Emirates (UAE) imposed a four-month ban on rice exports and re-exports, while Russia announced a temporary halt to exports of raw and processed rice until the end of the year to support its domestic market.
+The high prices and shrinking supply have raised the risk of a new wave of trade protectionism as governments tighten export controls to preserve food reserves.
+Indeed, soon after India’s ban, the United Arab Emirates (UAE) imposed a four-month ban on rice exports and re-exports, while Russia announced a temporary halt to exports of raw and processed rice until the end of the year to support its domestic market.

 Source link